Music therapy helps bring healing and comfort to children in the hospital.

 Imagine you are 4 years old (or 8 or 12 or 16, for that matter) and you have to come to the hospital.
 You have to leave your regular routine to go to a place that is perhaps scary or lonely and you aren’t exactly sure what is going on.
 You might be feeling emotionally anxious and fearful or physically in pain or discomfort.
 Now imagine that you are that child’s parent, knowing that you will do just about anything to help them cope well and feel better.
 For parents in this situation, one option is to schedule music therapy for their child.

-Monroe Carell Jr. Children’s Hospital at Vanderbilt music therapists are board-certified and trained to meet the child where they are by using their knowledge, creativity and skills to create an individualized treatment plan for that patient.
+Music therapists at Monroe Carell Jr. Children’s Hospital at Vanderbilt are board-certified and trained to create a treatment plan personalized for each patient.
 Here are some reasons for using music therapy and examples of how it works:

 Pain management/relaxation: The music therapist sits at the bedside of a 4-year-old boy while she strums her guitar to the rhythm of his breathing.
 She helps him to visualize what his abdominal pain might looks like to help guide him in imagining that this pain is getting smaller.
 The strum of the guitar slows the rhythm of his breath until he is able to relax enough to fall asleep.